-The AD7790 has a current consumption of 160 μ A maximum when operated with the buffer enabled and with a 5 V power supply.
-The power can be reduced further by setting bits CDIV1 and CDIV0 in the filter register appropriately (see Table 15).

-By setting these bits, the internal clock is divided by 2, 4, or 8 before being applied to the modulator and filter, resulting in a reduction in the digital current.
+The AD7791 has a current consumption of 160 μ A maximum when operated with a 5 V power supply, the buffer enabled, and the clock operating at its maximum speed.
+The clock frequency can be divided by a factor of 2, 4, or 8 before being applied to the modulator and filter, resulting in a reduction in the current consumption of the AD7791.
+Bits CDIV1 and CDIV0 in the filter register are used to enter these low power modes (see Table 14).

 When the internal clock is reduced, the update rate will also be reduced.
-For example, if the filter bits are set to give an update rate of 16.6 Hz when the AD7790 is operated in full clock mode, the update rate will equal 8.3 Hz in divide by 2 mode.
-In these low power modes, there may be some degradation in the ADC performance.
+For example, if the filter bits are set to give an update rate of 16.6 Hz when the AD7791 is operated in full power mode, the update rate will equal 8.3 Hz in divide by 2 mode.
+In the low power modes, there may be some degradation in the ADC performance.